 Coming into today, shares of the credit card issuer and global payments company had lost 4.76% in the past month.
 In that same time, the Finance sector lost 3.73%, while the S&P 500 lost 5.13%.

 Wall Street will be looking for positivity from American Express as it approaches its next earnings report date.
-On that day, American Express is projected to report earnings of $2.38 per share, which would represent a year-over-year decline of 15%.
-Meanwhile, our latest consensus estimate is calling for revenue of $12.39 billion, up 20.97% from the prior-year quarter.
+On that day, American Express is projected to report earnings of $2.36 per share, which would represent year-over-year growth of 3.96%.
+Meanwhile, our latest consensus estimate is calling for revenue of $13.52 billion, up 23.69% from the prior-year quarter.

-It is also important to note the recent changes to analyst estimates for American Express.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also note any recent changes to analyst estimates for American Express.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.25% lower within the past month.
-American Express is currently sporting a Zacks Rank of #3 (Hold).
+Within the past 30 days, our consensus EPS projection has moved 0.37% higher.
+American Express is currently a Zacks Rank #3 (Hold).

-Valuation is also important, so investors should note that American Express has a Forward P/E ratio of 15 right now.
-For comparison, its industry has an average Forward P/E of 9.25, which means American Express is trading at a premium to the group.
+Digging into valuation, American Express currently has a Forward P/E ratio of 15.2.
+Its industry sports an average Forward P/E of 9.94, so we one might conclude that American Express is trading at a premium comparatively.

 The Financial - Miscellaneous Services industry is part of the Finance sector.
-This group has a Zacks Industry Rank of 220, putting it in the bottom 14% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 134, which puts it in the bottom 47% of all 250+ industries.